Christo92/crud-mern/README.md

 This project is about to better understand MERN Stack (Mongo, Express, ReactJS, NodeJS) and how a web application can be build.

+The project is available at heroku address : https://crud-mern-project.herokuapp.com

 ## Packages Used :
 Front :
 - axios